 Misha Rai is the 2018-2020 Kenyon Review Fellow in Prose at Kenyon College, where she is at work on her novel-in-progress and other short prose.
 She also teaches multi-genre creative writing and works for the Kenyon Review.

-In 2016 Misha Rai became the first-ever Ph.D. in Fiction to be awarded the Woodrow Wilson Dissertation Fellowship in Women's Studies for her novel-in-progress, Blood We Did Not Spill.
-She is also a 2016-2017 Edward H. and Mary C. Kingsbury Fellow at Florida State University and has been the recipient of the 2015 George M. Harper Award.
+Her prose has been awarded a MacDowell Colony Fellowship (2018), The Dana Award in the Novel Category (2017) for her novel-in-progress, and the Woodrow Wilson Dissertation Fellowship in Women's Studies (2016).
+She has also been a 2016-2017 Edward H. and Mary C. Kingsbury Fellow at Florida State University and has been the recipient of the 2015 George M. Harper Award.

-Her writing often focuses on Transnational Literature, Historical and Political Fiction, Literary History, Detection, Exile–whether self imposed or through banishment, and grapples with the unsettling realities of displacement and that tricky thing called memory.
+Her writing often focuses on Transnational Stories, Historical and Political Fiction, History, Literary Suspense, Exile–whether self imposed or through banishment–and grapples with the unsettling realities of displacement and that tricky thing called memory.

 She was born in Sonipat, Haryana and brought up in India.
-She currently serves as Fiction Editor for The Southeast Review and Associate Reviews Editor at Pleiades.
 She is also working on a collection of essays.